Paul Cayard: Personal life

-Cayard married to Icka Petterson, daughter of Swedish sailor Pelle Petterson, in 1985 and have two children together.
-The couple divorced in 2010.
+Cayard married Icka Petterson, daughter of Swedish sailor Pelle Petterson, in 1985, and the couple had two children together.
+They divorced in 2010.

-Cayard is a member of four international yacht clubs; St. Francis Yacht Club, San Francisco Yacht Club, Yacht Club Costa Smeralda and Yacht Club de Monaco.
+Cayard is a member of several international yacht clubs, including the St. Francis Yacht Club, the San Francisco Yacht Club, Yacht Club Costa Smeralda, and Yacht Club de Monaco.

-He speaks three languages: English, French and Italian.
-He enjoys flying and holds a pilots certification with instrument rating for both single and multi engine aircraft.
-Of all his sailing accomplishments, he counts his 1988 Star Class World Championship as his most prized victory.
+He speaks English, French, and Italian.
+He also holds a pilot certification with an instrument rating for both single- and multi-engine aircraft.